 Be who you are.
 But be the very best communicator you can possibly be.
 To do that you must be willing to sacrifice what’s comfortable—what has become part of your style—for the sake of what is effective.
 (170)

-Changing your style is hard to do.
-The longer you do it, the harder it is.
-As John Maxwell says, Practices does NOT make perfect, it makes permanent!
+Changing your approach is hard to do.
+The longer you’ve been using your current approach, the harder it is to change.
+As John Maxwell says, Practices does NOT make perfect; it makes permanent!

 What I’ve learned/experienced along the way …

 - Greater creativity.
-Switching from multiple-point preaching to one-point preaching greatly improved my creativity.
+Switching from multiple-point preaching to one-point preaching greatly improves my creativity.
 Rather than being distracted by multiple points, I am more focused.
-Because of this, I’ve been a lot more creative.
+Because of this, I’ve been more creative.

-- Now that I’m pretty comfortable with the basic approach, it’s time to start experimenting and finding ways to further develop/tweak the approach.
+- Now that I’m pretty comfortable with the basic approach, it’s time to start experimenting and finding ways to further develop the approach.

 If you’re considering switching and wondering where to start, here’s what I’d suggest …